Terra-Protocol/terra/WHITEPAPER.md

 The Founder may delegate a **temporary voting fraction** of Terra
 (e.g., 5–10%) to the CDC.

+CDC members do not own Terra; they receive governance power only through delegation.
 Important characteristics:

 - Delegation does **not** transfer ownership